Monitoring an individual data task | Qlik Cloud Help

 For more information, on landing tasks, see Landing data from data sources.

-• "Replicate data" tasks usually start with a full load of the source data to the target.
-This is required when replicating from SaaS applications, but is optional when replicating from databases.
-When replicating from databases, if the source data already exists on the target and you only wish to apply the source changes to the target (or store them for applying later), then the replication mode can be Apply changes, Store changes or both.
+When replicating from databases, if the source data already exists on the target and you only want to apply the source changes to the target (or store them for applying later), then the replication mode can be Apply changes, Store changes or both.
 Both of these replication modes are shown in CDC monitoring.

-For more information, on "Replicate data" tasks, see Replicating data.
+For more information, on "Replicate data" tasks, see the following topics:

-For more information on "Land data in data lake" tasks, see Landing data in a data lake.
+For more information on "Land data in data lake" tasks, see Landing data in a data lake with a Standard, Premium, or Enterprise subscription.

 Monitoring details

-You can view the following details for the data task in Full load status:
+You can view the following statistics for the data task in Full load:

 • Name